 Conclusion

 Choosing the best storage manager depends on your user skills.
-Of course, you can always use Finder, but you can do infinitely more with dedicated tools.
+Of course, you can always use the Finder, but you can do infinitely more with dedicated tools.
 If OmniDiskSweeper is too geeky for you, you can look at CleanMyMac — it’s visually appealing and powerful at the same time.